 modules imported from the Oak framework to create a new application that listens to requests on port 8000

 .
-Then we declare a route that returns a JSON response containing the questions stored in questions.ts
+It then declares a route that returns a JSON response containing the questions stored in questions.ts

 .
-We also add an event listener to be triggered every time an error occurs.
-This will be helpful if you need to debug when there is an error.
+Then it adds an event listener that will be triggered every time an error occurs, which is helpful if you need to debug when there is an error.

 Running the application